Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Creates multiple instances in a given region.
 Count specifies the number of instances to create.
 */
 await gapi.client.compute.regionInstances.bulkInsert({ project: "project", region: "region",  });

 /*
+Deletes the specified instance template.
+Deleting an instance template is permanent and cannot be undone.
+*/
+await gapi.client.compute.regionInstanceTemplates.delete({ instanceTemplate: "instanceTemplate", project: "project", region: "region",  });

+/*
+Returns the specified instance template.
+*/
+await gapi.client.compute.regionInstanceTemplates.get({ instanceTemplate: "instanceTemplate", project: "project", region: "region",  });

+/*
+Creates an instance template in the specified project and region using the global instance template whose URL is included in the request.
+*/
+await gapi.client.compute.regionInstanceTemplates.insert({ project: "project", region: "region",  });

+/*
+Retrieves a list of instance templates that are contained within the specified project and region.
+*/
+await gapi.client.compute.regionInstanceTemplates.list({ project: "project", region: "region",  });

+/*
 Deletes the specified network endpoint group.
 Note that the NEG cannot be deleted if it is configured as a backend of a backend service.